The Free Methodist Church in Canada – Sabbatical Guidance (NMEGaP Feb 2/08)

 Guidelines for local churches to consider when drafting a sabbatical policy:

-A sabbatical may be granted to full-time pastoral staff members of ________ Free Methodist Church for the pursuit of activities as approved by the Official Board, who may seek advice and direction from the Director of Personnel.
+A sabbatical may be granted to full-time pastoral staff members of ________ Free Methodist Church for the pursuit of activities as approved by the Official Board, who may seek advice and direction from the Director of Leadership Development and Church Health.
 The following understandings will apply:

 - The intent of a sabbatical is to enable the staff member, upon his/her return, to enhance his/her service to that church.